jaspector

 Village Hall hours: Monday through Friday, 8:00 AM to 4:00 PM (closed 12:00 PM to 1:00 PM daily for lunch).
 CID inspectors travel to Melrose from regional offices.

-Typical inspection sequence: Standard NM sequence: foundation, framing/rough-in, insulation, final.
+Typical sequence: Standard NM sequence: foundation, framing/rough-in, insulation, final.
 Confirm list with permit issuer.

-Do I need a building permit in Village of Melrose, NM?
+01 Do I need a building permit in Melrose, NM?

 New construction, additions, alterations, demolitions, electrical, plumbing, and mechanical work within Melrose village limits.

-How much does a building permit cost in Village of Melrose, NM?
+02 How much does a building permit cost in Melrose, NM?

-How do I apply for a building permit in Village of Melrose, NM?
+03 How do I apply for a building permit in Melrose, NM?

-How long does it take to get a building permit in Village of Melrose, NM?
+04 How long does it take to get a building permit in Melrose, NM?

-What work is exempt from building permits in Village of Melrose, NM?
+05 What work is exempt from building permits in Melrose, NM?

+Not all construction work requires a permit in Melrose, NM.
 The following work is generally exempt: One-story detached accessory structures not used for habitation (tool sheds, playhouses) with floor area not exceeding 120 square feet and no utility connections; Shade cloth structures for nursery or agricultural purposes without service systems; Retaining walls not over 36 inches of unbalanced fill and not more than 6 feet total height, not supporting a surcharge; Water tanks on grade, 5,000 gallons or less, height-to-diameter ratio 2:1 or less; Sidewalks and driveways not more than 30 inches above grade and not over a basement or story below; Above-ground swimming pools with no permanent utility connections; Playground equipment accessory to a one- or two-family dwelling; Window awnings not projecting more than 54 inches from the exterior wall (R-3 and U occupancies); Partitions less than 5 feet 9 inches in height; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Trade permits (electrical, plumbing, mechanical) may be required even when a building permit is not.
 Agricultural structures on lands outside the village limits fall under the unincorporated county / CID regime.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Village of Melrose, NM?
+06 How do I schedule a building inspection in Melrose, NM?